 Testing/screening on arrival

-On 29 October 2020, the Cameroonian authorities decreed that passengers coming from some countries particularly affected by COVID-19 (described as in ‘the red zone’, but with no further clarification) will be subjected to extra testing for COVID-19 on arrival at Yaoundé and Douala international airports.
-This is the Rapid Flow test.
-At present this includes all passengers arriving from Europe, including the UK.
+All international travellers are subjected to rapid flow testing for Coronavirus on arrival at Yaoundé and Douala international airports.
 These tests are compulsory.
 Results are returned while passengers are at the airport.
 There is no fee.

-If you have a proof of a recent (no older than three days before boarding) negative coronavirus test, you will normally not have to self-isolate.
-Anyone that has developed symptoms of Coronavirus on their travel or tests positive on arrival at Yaoundé or Douala airport must quarantine at a government-monitored hotel for 14 days.
+If you have a proof of a recent (no older than 72 hours before boarding) negative coronavirus test, you will normally not have to self-isolate.
+Anyone that has developed symptoms of Coronavirus on their travel or tests positive on arrival at Yaoundé or Douala airport will be held for further enquiries to trace contacts and movements.
+We believe that anyone testing positive can quarantine at the location of your host or private accommodation until a negative PCR test is produced.
 These requirements are regularly evolving.

 Regular entry requirements

-The Cameroonian High Commission in London has reopened for business.
+The Cameroonian High Commission in London is open for business.

 There is currently no visa-on-arrival service at either Yaoundé or Douala International Airport.